ahtihsrah15harshitha/Project-CSEH-/README.md

  🔐 Password Strength Analyzer & Custom Wordlist Generator

 A Python-based tool to analyze password strength and generate custom wordlists using user-defined inputs.
 Supports both **GUI (Tkinter)** and **CLI (argparse)** modes.
 Ideal for security testing, password audits, and ethical hacking practice.
+YOU CAN ALSO DOWNLOAD THE .EXE FILE TO SEE THE DEMO

 ---